British and Irish Lions 2017: Guide to players heading to New Zealand

 |Coverage: Live text commentary on every match on the BBC Sport website and mobile app.

-Warren Gatland's 41-man squad for the British and Irish Lions Tour of New Zealand this summer.
+Warren Gatland's squad for the British and Irish Lions Tour of New Zealand this summer.

 Full-backs